 a) Include the written consent of the nominee by signed signature; and

 b) Be submitted to the Head Office of Swim PEI within the timeframe defined in the Nominations Policy.

-Nominations will not be accepted from the floor.
+c) Nominations will not be accepted from the floor.

-Swim PEI strives for gender parity and inclusiveness.
-Incumbents – Individuals currently on the Board of Directors as a Director at Large wishing to be re- elected are not subject to nomination under 4.5 but must notify the Nominating Committee within the timeframe defined in the Nominations Policy of their interest in re-election.
+d) Swim PEI strives for gender parity and inclusiveness.

 4.6 Circulation of Nominations – Valid nominations will be circulated to voting Members at the Annual General Meeting prior to the elections.